Genetic Genealogy Resources

 Your XDNA is tested as part of your autosomal DNA test, but not every company is using or reporting the results.

-Gedmatch is not as necessary as many people make it out to be.
-You really don't need Gedmatch to do good genetic genealogy work.
-But, it can be a great place to collaborate with others who have been tested at other companies and gain access to more genetic tools to try to figure out how you are related to others.
+You really don't NEED GEDmatch to do good genetic genealogy work.
+But it can be a great place to collaborate with those who have been tested at other companies, and to gain access to more genetic tools to try to figure out how you are related to others.

-International Society of Genetic Genealogy is a great resource for you guessed it, all things related to genetic genealogy!
+International Society of Genetic Genealogy is a great resource for all things related to genetic genealogy!
 They have additional resources for all stages of learning.